securitybunker/databunker/README.md

 ![Databunker](https://databunker.org/img/databunker.png)

-**Databunker is a special self-hosted encrypted database for personal data or PII built with privacy by design methodology.
+**Databunker is a special self-hosted encrypted database for personal data or PII.
+It is built with privacy by design methodology.
 You get GDPR compliance out of the box.
 More info https://databunker.org/**

  <p>
   <a href="https://github.com/securitybunker/databunker/actions?query=workflow%3ATests" target="_blank"><img src="https://github.com/securitybunker/databunker/workflows/Tests/badge.svg" alt="Tests"></a>